-Any form of dress, hairstyle, or makeup which is considered contrary to good hygiene or which is distracting or disruptive to the educational process will not be permitted.
+Any form of dress, hairstyle, or makeup which is considered contrary to good hygiene, or which is distracting or disruptive to the educational process will not be permitted.
 Styles that are "popular" are not necessarily acceptable at Shiloh High School; therefore, as styles change, so may restrictions.
+Ball caps, baseball hats, or similar cannot be worn inside Shiloh High School.
 Parents are asked to assist the school by regularly monitoring their student's dress.